hshadman/hshadman/README.md

 I’m a computational researcher with experience working in interdisciplinary projects (computational biology, biophysics, machine learning).

-Much of my past work has focused on the sequence–structure–function relationships of intrinsically disordered proteins (IDPs), though my interests also extend more broadly across computational biology and bioinformatics.
+Much of my past work focused on the sequence–structure–function relationships of intrinsically disordered proteins (IDPs), though my interests extend more broadly across computational biology and bioinformatics.

 The selected publications below reflect some of my computational work.
-I’m eager to continue exploring research questions in computational biology and related fields.
+I’m eager to continue exploring research questions in these fields.

 ---